 Does Described Video change how I create an Ad?

 Described Video is often added well after the production phase is complete, but this often presents a problem.
-Many ads feature “wall-to-wall” audio, which doesn’t leave any time for a Video Describer to speak descriptions of the video.
+Many ads feature “wall-to-wall” audio, which doesn’t leave any time for Described Video.
 In some cases there is no possible way to add any descriptions.
-However, if a producer is aware that Described Video is required, there is an option.
-Because the DV track is a completely self contained track, an alternate mix can be created that does leave space for the DV to be inserted.
-Creating this alternate base mix will NOT affect the regular Stereo or Surround mixes created for the spot.
-Only people who have chosen to enable the SAP Audio channel in their set-top box or television will hear the alternate mix.
+Only people who have chosen to enable the SAP channel in their set-top box or television will hear the Described Video mix.

 What elements should I supply to Extreme Reach?